Published By Janet Gershen-Siegel at November 20th, 2018

 Able Lending has SBA loans going up to $5 million.
 Lendio offers loans of up to $2 million.
 And all of the other players only offer up to $1 million.

 Bond Street is a company’s best bet if the borrower has a low FICO score.
 In fact, the only lender which even mentions personal credit scores is Rapid Advance.
 Their standard loan can work for a borrower with a FICO of 580 or better.

 A company will get money most rapidly from Pearl Financing, with its 10 minute pre-qualification process.
 Fundera will take one day.
-Fundera also has the lowest annual revenue requirement: $50,000.
-And they also have the shortest time in business requirement, at 6 months.
+Rapid Advance has the lowest annual revenue requirement: $120,000.
+And Fundera provided funding for the shortest time in business, one year.